Mental Health Resources

 - Trauma Informed Care Training for Professionals: This three hour training is designed for individuals working with children who have experiences trauma and discusses the impact of trauma on the community, children and the brain and body and the principles of trauma informed care and reducing triggers.

-- From chaos to calm: Trauma informed principles for supporting youth mental wellness: This one hour training for professionals discusses the impact of trauma on the brain and body, techniques for strengthening the caregiver/ child relationship, how to utilize coping skills for regulating emotions and applying tools for fostering child mental wellness.
+- From chaos to calm: Trauma Informed Principles for Supporting Youth Mental Wellness: This one hour training for professionals discusses the impact of trauma on the brain and body, techniques for strengthening the caregiver/ child relationship, how to utilize coping skills for regulating emotions and applying tools for fostering child mental wellness.

 - Youth Mental Health First Aid: Training designed to teach parents, family members, caregivers, teachers, school staff, neighbors, health and human services workers, and other caring citizens how to help an adolescent (age 12-18) who is experiencing a mental health or addictions challenge or is in crisis.

-Media use and access for youth: Navigating the good, bad, and ugly sides of internet, social media and gaming
+Media use and access for youth: Navigating the good, bad, and ugly sides of the internet, social media, and gaming | Wellness Workshop | Mental Health

 3 hours (Virtual-Zoom)

-Learning objectives: Describe current trends for children’s use of apps, games, social media, and/or internet use, explain 1-2 research based guidelines for internet safety, identify 1-2 strategies to provide limits and/or support around developmentally appropriate media exposure, identify 1-2 risks associated to children having early pornography exposure and describe signs and symptoms of adolescent pornography addiction
+Learning objectives: Describe current trends for children’s use of apps, games, social media, and/or internet use, explain 1-2 research based guidelines for internet safety, identify 1-2 strategies to provide limits and/or support around developmentally appropriate media exposure, identify 1-2 risks associated to children having early pornography exposure and describe signs and symptoms of adolescent pornography addiction.

-Disordered Eating in Youth: signs, symptoms, and support
+Disordered eating in youth: signs, symptoms, and support | Wellness Workshop | Mental Health

 3.5 hours (Virtual-Zoom)

-Dysregulated Youth: Supporting and understanding challenging emotions and behaviors
+Dysregulated youth: Supporting and understanding challenging emotions and behaviors

 3.5 hours (Virtual-Zoom)